Papua New Guinea

 Critical Imports:

-Australia's import pattern from Papua New Guinea reveals strategic sourcingin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+Australia's import pattern from Papua New Guinea reveals strategic sourcingin metals: gold, non-monetary, unwrought (but not powder), highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis